Reducing Air Pollution from International Transportation

 - The dramatic increase in the ratio of world merchandise trade to world GDP and industrial activity, and even to seaborne trade volumes, shows that even as more and more seaborne cargo is carried in standardized containers, international airfreight is used to move the highest-value and/or time-sensitive cargo.

 - Much of the growth is driven by and based in the emerging developing economies such as Brazil, China, India and those of the Middle East.
+This is broadly reflected in the increasing share of maritime cargo loadings and unloadings attributed to developing countries, i.e. South-to-South trade.

 The second illustration shows global container ship traffic, and highlights the degree to which container ship traffic is driven by, and facilitates, the economic emergence of developing countries, particularly in Asia.
 The International Transport Forum stated in 2015 that “Expansion in Asia continues to determine global trade patterns, with intra-Asia containerized cargo flows now being more substantial than Asia-Europe and Asia-US flows together.”